 The doctors at Cats Exclusive are trained to perform many surgical procedures.
 We perform many routine procedures, like spays (ovariohysterectomies), neuters (castrations), and mass removals.
-We can also perform more extensive procedures, including abdominal and orthopedic surgeries.
+We can also perform more extensive procedures, including intestinal surgeries, cystotomies (removal of bladder stones), and wound repairs.
+As advocates for cats, we do not perform declaw surgeries, please see the AAFP's (American Association of Feline Practitioners) Declawing Position Statement.
 For highly complex cases, we maintain close relationships with surgical specialists, and can advise our clients when referral is needed.

 We have specifically designed our surgical suite to cater to the unique physiologic needs of cats:

 - Our heated surgery table and Bair-Hugger warming system keep cats warm during surgery, which helps them recover faster.